WCSCourses/HelminthBioinformatics_2023/manuals/module_3_WBP2/module_3_WBP2.md

 Using the commands that you learned yesterday, we can manipulate these files to extract all sorts of information.
 Break down the following commands to understand what each section is doing:

+You can see that we'll be using the ```awk``` command a lot.
+The ```awk``` command is a powerful text processing tool commonly used in Unix and Linux environments.
+It allows you to manipulate and analyze structured data, such as text files or output from other commands, based on patterns and actions defined by you.

 To extract the names all of the gene features on scaffold "KI657457":

 ```bash